labordynamicsinstitute/ldilab-manual/33-jira-delete-nda-data.md

 ## Moving the Jira issue

-You should move the Jira issue to the `Delete NDA Data` status by choosing `Submitted to MC`.
+You should move the Jira issue to the `Delete NDA Data` status by choosing `Deleting NDA Data`.

 ![Move to Delete NDA Data](images/jira-delete-nda-data.png)